 Transferable courses and equivalencies listed on the U-M Transfer Credit Equivalency website can satisfy nursing program prerequisites.
 Therefore, transfer applicants should consult the application requirements to know which courses are prerequisites for application and to identify which of these courses may be transferred from previously completed coursework.

-Transfer and second career applicants should also see the Course Equivalents and Self Review Guide .
+Transfer applicants should also see the Course Equivalents and Self Review Guide

+.
 Courses not listed on either the U-M Transfer Equivalency website or in the guide have not been evaluated by the University of Michigan and may not transfer for credit.
 Courses are evaluated as part of the application review process.
 To have courses evaluated, prospective students must complete and submit their applications, including their application fees.
 The guide also lists coursework equivalents at numerous institutions.